132nd-etcher/EASI/docs/mod_creation.md

 #### The Pull Request

-## Step 2: name your mod
+## Step 2: Name

 The name of your mod can be any text value of your choosing, as long as it fits the following 2 rules:

 * Rule 1: the name of your mod must contain a string of four contiguous letters (case doesn't matter)
 * Rule 2: the name of your mod must be unique *within the selected metadata repository*

-## Step 3: choose your mod's "type"
+## Step 3: Mod category

-The type of your mod serves to describe its purpose to the end-user.
+The category of your mod serves to describe its purpose to the end-user.

 It also helps for sorting and finding mods.

-## Step 4: choose the initial version number
+## Step 4: Initial version number

 A versionning scheme is needed to allow updates.